Gerzofsky announces campaign to return to Maine Senate

 Gerzofsky is running against Democratic House Rep. Mattie Daughtry, who announced her campaign earlier this month.

-Daughtry, 32, has represented Brunswick in the House for the last eight years.
+Daughtry, 32, has represented Brunswick in the House for the past eight years.

-Gerzofsky said he thinks the gender and generational differences will play a role in their respective elections, but he feels confident in his institutional knowledge and progressive attitude.
+Gerzofsky said he thinks the gender and generational differences will play a role in their respective campaigns, but said he feels confident in his institutional knowledge and progressive attitude.

 He helped bring the Mere Point Boat Launch to Brunswick, an act he called “one of the most important things I ever did.
 And that’s up against a college and an airport.”